 In Pleasant Valley Nursing Center, 9.15% of Patients had Pressure Ulcers

 This tells you the percent of residents who suffered from a pressure ulcer.
 Pressure ulcers are skin damage resulting from staying in one position for too long.

 In Pleasant Valley Nursing Center, 5.17% of Patients had Serious Falls

 This indicates the percentage of residents that sustained a major fall.
 Falls leading to major injuries are often linked to lower levels of patient supervision.
 Additional nurse staffing can reduce the percentage of residents in a nursing home who sustain major falls.

 Minimizes Urinary Tract Infections

-This tells you the percentage of residents who suffered from a urinary tract infection.
+This tells you the percentage of residents that have had a urinary tract infection.
 UTI's are routinely associated with worse hygiene protocols.
-Additional nurse staffing limits the number of UTI's sustained by residents in a nursing home.
-Note that this metric is affected by by the fact that facilities have varying reporting standards for infections.
+Additional nurse staffing minimizes the number of UTI's sustained by residents in a nursing home.
+Keep in mind that this statistic is sometimes skewed by the fact that facilities have incongruent reporting standards for UTI's.